apache/druid/docs/operations/rule-configuration.md

 ## Drop rules

 Drop rules define when Druid drops segments from the cluster.
+Druid keeps dropped data in deep storage.
+Note that if you enable segment autokill, or you run a kill task, Druid deletes the data from deep storage.
+See [Data deletion](../data-management/delete.md) for more information on deleting data.

 If you want to use a [load rule](#load-rules) to retain only data from a defined period of time, you must also define a drop rule.
 If you don't define a drop rule, Druid retains data that doesn't lie within your defined period according to the default rule, `loadForever`.

 ### Forever drop rule

 The forever drop rule drops all segment data from the cluster.
+If you configure a set of rules with a forever drop rule as the last rule, Druid drops any segment data that remains after it evaluates the higher priority rules.

 Forever drop rules have type `dropForever`: